 And while it can’t be said that essential oils are without any side effects, they are far more rare and usually more in the realm of a skin rash or sneezing.
 That being said, it is always best to seek guidance from a qualified practitioner when using essential oils − especially if you have any health considerations.

-6 Essential Oils that May Reduce the Need for Pain Meds
+6 Essential Oils that May Help Reduce the Need for Pain Meds

 Known as Boswellia serrata in the plant world, frankincense is most famous for being mentioned in the Bible as a gift to the infant Jesus from the three Magi.
 The reason: it was considered a precious substance − perhaps due to its healing qualities.

 In modern times, frankincense oil has been studied in relation to pain.
-A 2008, double-blind, randomized trial reported in the journal Arthritis Research & Therapy looked into the effects of frankincense extract on knee pain from osteoarthritis found “significant” reduction in pain, and improvement in knee joint functions, in some cases in just 7 days.
+For example, a 2008, double-blind, randomized trial reported in the journal Arthritis Research & Therapy looked into the effects of a frankincense extract called 5-Loxin® on knee pain from osteoarthritis.
+The researchers reported subjects experienced “significant” reduction in pain, and improvement in knee joint functions, in some cases in just 7 days.